jtmurphysr/ai_agent_api/API.md

 POST /long_term_query
 ```

-Submit a query that leverages the user's conversation history and semantically similar content from the vector database.
+Submit a query that uses both conversation history and semantic search to provide a more comprehensive response.
+This endpoint is useful for questions that require context from past conversations.

 #### Request Body